Local Computation: Lower and Upper Bounds: Local Computation: Lower Bound

-$G_k$ contains a bipartite subgraph $S$ with node set $C_0\cup C_1$ and edges in $C_0\times C_1$ as shown in Figure~\ref{fig:ct1}.
+$G_k$ contains a bipartite subgraph $S$ with node set $C_0\cup C_1$ and edges in $C_0\times C_1$ as shown in \Cref{fig:ct1}.
 Set $C_0$ consists of $n_0$ nodes each of which has $\delta_0$ neighbors in $C_1$.
 Each of the $n_0\cdot\frac{\delta_0}{\delta_1}$ nodes in $C_1$ has $\delta_1$, $\delta_1 > \delta_0$, neighbors in $C_0$.
 The goal is to construct $G_k$ in such a way that all nodes in $v\in S$ see the same topology $\mathcal{T}_{v,k}$ within distance $k$.
 In a globally optimal solution, all edges of $S$ may be covered by nodes in $C_1$ and hence, no node in $C_0$ needs to join the vertex cover.
 In a local algorithm, however, the decision of whether or not a node joins the vertex cover depends only on its local view, that is, the pair $(\mathcal{T}_{v,k},\mathcal{L}(\mathcal{T}_{v,k}))$.
 We show that because adjacent nodes in $S$ see the same $\mathcal{T}_{v,k}$, every algorithm adds a large portion of nodes in $C_0$ to its vertex cover in order to end up with a feasible solution.
-In other words, we construct a graph in which the symmetry between two adjacent nodes cannot be broken within $k$ communication rounds.
 This yields suboptimal local decisions and hence, a suboptimal approximation ratio.
 Throughout the proof, $C_0$ and $C_1$ denote the two sets of the bipartite subgraph $S$.

 The proof is organized as follows.
-The structure of $G_k$ is defined in Subsection~\ref{sec:graph}.
-In Subsection~\ref{sec:construction}, we show how $G_k$ can be constructed without small cycles, ensuring that each node sees a tree within distance $k$.
-Subsection~\ref{sec:equality} proves that adjacent nodes in $C_0$ and $C_1$ have the same view $\mathcal{T}_{v,k}$ and finally, Subsection~\ref{sec:analysis} derives the local approximability lower bounds.
+The structure of $G_k$ is defined in \Cref{sec:graph}.
+In \Cref{sec:construction}, we show how $G_k$ can be constructed without small cycles, ensuring that each node sees a tree within distance $k$. \Cref{sec:equality} proves that adjacent nodes in $C_0$ and $C_1$ have the same view $\mathcal{T}_{v,k}$ and finally, \Cref{sec:analysis} derives the local approximability lower bounds.